ccao-data/data-architecture/dbt/models/model/docs.md

 {% docs table_training_data %}

-A table containing the training data from all final model runs.
+A table containing the training data for each of our final model runs.

 We update this table once per assessment year after choosing the final model runs for the year.
 As such, only final model run IDs should be present in this